bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 Refer to the [Events](/docs/components/tooltip#component-reference) section of documentation for the full list of events.

-## Making tooltips work for keyboard and assistive technology users

-You should only add tooltips to HTML elements that are traditionally keyboard-focusable and interactive (such as links, buttons, or form controls).
-Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the tooltip in this situation.
-Additionally, do not rely solely on `hover` as the trigger for your tooltip, as this will make your tooltips impossible to trigger for keyboard users.

 <!-- Component reference added automatically from component package.json -->